ARK-Portal/data_model/_includes/content/anatomicalSite.md

 # anatomicalSite
 Functional Model of Anatomy ontology label corresponding to the FMAID of the biospecimen collection site.
-Attribute values are applied by ARK Portal data managers.

 {: .note }